Digital-Separation-Group-UoM/AutoLLE/README.md

 # AutoLLE
-This is the repo for summer intern project 2026
+This repository is set up for a summer intern project 2026.08.
+The project is to automate liquid-liquid extraction experimentation.
+This include pump, spectrometer, stage, switch valve, etc.